cisco/openh264/README.md

 your_compilation.linkLibrary(openh264_dep.artifact("openh264"));
 ```

-This will provide OpenH264 as a static library to `your_compilation`.
+This will provide OpenH264 as a static library to `your_compilation` without the

-TODO: About openh264 module and openh264_bindings module.
+included bindings.

 ## Contribute